kevinquillen/hoi/README.md

 Right now this is a for-fun project for me that was inspired by other projects like [Ahoy!](https://github.com/ahoy-cli/ahoy) or [Just](https://github.com/casey/just).

-I started this project in 2022 and put it down.
-I decided it was time to put it on GitHub.
+I started this project in 2022 and shelved it.
+I decided it was time to put it on GitHub and share it, which also encourages me to keep working at it when I have time.

 This tool is functional, but probably has a lot of edge cases and bugs, so use at your own discretion - PRs always welcome!

+### Why use Hoi

+Frankly, to make running commands easier for you and your team.
+When someone creates a new command, script, or workflow, sometimes they can be very long and difficult to remember - and harder to execute consistently even with the best of documentation.
+In short, tools like this should help the least technical members of your team take advantage of the same powerful tools as the top technical members.

+Meaning, if they had to perform tasks like syncing a database locally, executing several scripts in Docker, or doing a sequence of events - instead of struggle through a lot of technical details they can simply type:

+`hoi (command)`

+that does all that work for them without necessarily needing to know all the intricate details otherwise.

 ## Installation